Austin Work Injury Lawyers

 Work-related car accidents and commercial vehicle accidents may not necessarily be the employee’s fault, but negligent parties may be held liable for medical bills, lost wages and other damages related to the injury.

 Every workplace accident in Austin is unique.
-Depending on the circumstances of the accident and severity of the injuries, OSHA may conduct an investigation.
+Depending on the circumstances of the accident and the severity of the injuries, OSHA may conduct an investigation.

 But what if OSHA doesn’t investigate the accident, or you want to make sure that your best interests are being protected?